GMOD/jbrowse-components/products/jbrowse-cli/README.md

   --overwrite                           Overwrites existing track if it shares the same trackId

+  --protocol=protocol                   [default: uri] Force protocol to a specific value

   --skipCheck                           Skip check for whether or not the file or URL exists or if you are in a JBrowse
                                         directory